Introduction to Accounting and Finance

 Description

-At tactical levels, theoretical and practical areas of mergers and share valuation.
-Students will also benefit from other important topics that will be covered from the following Management Accounting areas that are useful for management decision purposes: breakeven analysis and marginal costing, in addition to standard costing and variance analysis.
+The module makes progress to learning selected topics from Financial Management.
+The foundations of time value of money, strategic investment appraisal techniques and decision rules, alternative sources of financing short and medium term as well as strategic investment plans are analysed and recommendations to accept or reject an investment, accordingly.
+Furthermore, other core topics from financial management such as the cost of capital and capital structure, and dividends are studied.
+Working capital management involving cash, inventory, accounts receivable, and accounts payable are included.
+Topics from Management Accounting areas that are useful for management decision purposes: breakeven analysis and marginal costing, in addition to standard costing and variance analysis are covered at a fundamental level.
 In studying these topical areas, students are expected to obtain good level of fundamental understanding in relation to financial management and strategic financial decisions as well as useful tools used in making management decisions.

 This is an SCQF Level 7 module and upon successful completion, participants will be awarded 20 credits.